PhilT/machines/README.md

 * A lightweight configurable Ubuntu install
 * Working documentation for Ubuntu commands
 * A Ubuntu distribution Customizable with Ruby
+* Supports several cloud services such as EC2 and Rackspace (whatever fog supports)

 Motivation
 ---------------------------------------

 I believe that development, staging, and production environments should match if not be as close as possible.
 I develop on Ubuntu Linux and so it felt natural to have Ubuntu as my server environment.
+Ubuntu is fast becoming a standard for desktop and server.
 I've spent many years building and configuring PCs and anything that can be done to automate the process is a good thing in my opinion.
 I also like to know what I've got installed so I have little clutter and an optimally running machine.
 I also like to reinstall development machines usually when upgrading Ubuntu or adding/changing hardware and prefer a clean start.